alexyorke/alexyorke.github.io/_posts/shell-scripts-syntax-checking-linting-and-more.md

+---
-# Shell scripts, syntax checking, linting, line breaks, CI/CD, and more
+title: "Shell scripts, syntax checking, linting, line breaks, CI/CD, and more"
+date: 2021-03-02
+---

 Shell scripts are the glue that holds many systems together.
 They&#39;re also great for system utilities among many other things.
 However, they have a few thorns that can cause hours of debugging, especially in remote teams with different environments and software.
 Fortunately, there are a few ways to prevent them.